Webex APIs with Python

 The People API section in the Webex documentation has a corresponding PeopleApi subpackage in the wxc_sdk.
 This class has the methods list(), create(), details(), delete_person, update() and me(), each one corresponding to a Webex API method.

 If you look carefully at the list() method in the documentation, the data type returned is technically a Generator.
 While generators have some advantages that are outside the scope of this lab, they can always be changed to a list, and we will do so in the lab to simplify the discussion.
+For more scalable applications, you should use the generator directly so that you can process the data as it is being returned instead of retrieving all of it before processing the data.

 It is worth spending a minute looking at this line in VSCode.
 If you hover over any portion of the api.people.list command, you will see the documentation and possible options.
 If you typed this command in manually, you would also get command-line completion.